DAN7v/DAN7v/README.md

 # Hi, I'm Dan 👋

 IT student with a strong passion for Data and Machine Learning.
-I enjoy building personal projects using Java, SQL, Python

 ## Education
 **Information Technology** at King Abdulaziz University